*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Cheese, Chocolates, and Condiments in Frontenac

 Outdoor and edible adventures collide in Frontenac County.
 Traverse one of their rail trails by bike (or fat bike in winter) and build an appetite you can slake at one of the foodie destinations that pepper the Canadian Shield terrain.
-Stop in Sharbot Lake and dream about what it would be like to live where in a cottage paradise.
+Stop in Sharbot Lake and dream about what it would be like to live in a cottage paradise.

 - Cardinal Café + Shop in Sharbot Lake will have a pick-me-up of delicious coffees and desserts.